 - 8. A team will be disqualified if any of the team members' feet step on or cross the start line before the start of the event by the Judge. - 9.
 Once a team is offered a rope, they are responsible for it.
-Rerides will not be offered for getting entangled in a rope. - 10.
-In case of interference, arena equipment failure, a rodeo official's or other arena personnel's error during the event, the team will receive a reride.
-The team has the option of keeping their original time (if a qualified run was made) or accepting the reride.
+Re-rides will not be offered for getting entangled in a rope, even if the event is stopped for safety reasons - 10.
+In case of interference, arena equipment failure, a rodeo official's or other arena personnel's error during the event, the team will receive a re-ride.
+The team has the option of keeping their original time (if a qualified run was made) or accepting the re-ride.
 However, if the team has no way of knowing that something did not happen or function correctly and they continue to compete, the team must make a qualified run in order to get another chance. - 11.
 The Arena Director or his/her designee may declare a team a "No Show" after that team has been called three (3) times and they are not present and ready in the arena line-up area. - 12.
 All camp event animals are considered to be luck-of-the-draw.
-There shall be no rerides or lap and tap because of an animal lying down and not getting back up unless it is proven that the animal was injured. - 13.
+There shall be no re-rides or lap and tap because of an animal lying down and not getting back up unless it is proven that the animal was injured. - 13.
 No more than two stock animals will be allowed to remain in the arena during any event run.
 More than two animals must be cleared from the arena before the next go.